Compare any two graphics cards:

 Intro

-Compare all of that to the GeForce GTS 450 1GB, which comes with a clock frequency of 783 MHz and a GDDR5 memory frequency of 902 MHz.
+Compare those specifications to the GeForce GTS 450 1GB, which features a clock speed of 783 MHz and a GDDR5 memory frequency of 902 MHz.
 It also makes use of a 128-bit bus, and makes use of a 40 nm design.
 It is comprised of 192 SPUs, 32 Texture Address Units, and 16 ROPs.

 Display Graphs